Mookie Betts Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the third-ranked team ERA across all league pitching staffs (3.77).
+- The Guardians have a 3.77 team ERA that ranks third across all league pitching staffs.

-- Guardians pitchers combine to allow 129 home runs (one per game), the second-fewest in the league.
+- The Guardians give up the fewest home runs in baseball (129 total, one per game).

-- Curry makes the start for the Guardians, his seventh of the season.
-He is 3-1 with a 3.24 ERA and 52 strikeouts in 75 2/3 innings pitched.
+- Williams gets the start for the Guardians, his 12th of the season.
+He is 1-4 with a 3.02 ERA and 63 strikeouts in 59 2/3 innings pitched.

-- His last time out was on Friday against the Detroit Tigers, when the right-hander tossed six innings, surrendering one earned run while allowing five hits.
+- The righty's most recent appearance came on Friday against the Detroit Tigers, when he tossed five innings, surrendering three earned runs while allowing six hits.

-- The 25-year-old has a 3.24 ERA and 6.2 strikeouts per nine innings across 31 games this season, while allowing a batting average of .240 to opposing hitters.
+- The 24-year-old has amassed an ERA of 3.02, with 9.5 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.